 - A record of any Councillor Representatives in attendance at these meetings is required, the details to be recorded include:

 - the names of all Councillors and members of Council staff in attendance

 - any conflicts of interest disclosures made by a Councillor attending, and

 - whether the Councillor who has disclosed the conflict of interest leaves the meeting during discussion and voting on that matter.

-The terms of reference for the Sports Hall of Fame Advisory Committee will be reviewed on a biennial basis prior to recruitment of community members.
+The terms of reference for the Sports Hall of Fame Advisory Committee will be reviewed every two years prior to recruitment of community members.